secretstartups/handbook/internships/index.html.md

 Requests for opening an intern requisition will be evaluated on the following criteria:
 1. Mentorship
     - Does the team have a manager and 1-2 engineers willing to serve as mentors for the duration of the program?
-    - Do the mentors have previous experience mentoring interns or junior engineers?
+    - Do the mentors have previous experience mentoring interns or associate engineers?
 Previous experience is a nice-to-have, but not a must-have.
 1. Workload
     - Does the team have a roadmap containing low weight issues with few dependencies suitable for an intern?
 1. Team Size and maturity